Computer Refresh Program

 - Computers (PCs and Macs) will be replaced every 4 to 5 years

-- Unused or rarely used computers will be identified and removed if possible thus reducing support costs and information security risks.
+- Unused or rarely used computers are identified and removed, if possible, thus reducing support costs and information security risks.

-- Older machines will be replaced thus providing a consistent platform capable of keeping up with evolving computer needs and standards.
+- Older machines are replaced to provide a consistent platform capable of keeping up with evolving computer needs and standards.

-- All upgrades will be coordinated by DoIT thus eliminating the need for departments to order upgrades on an individual basis.
+- All upgrades will be coordinated, eliminating the need for departments to order upgrades on an individual basis.

 - The Division centrally manages the refresh logistics and scheduling.

 - This procedure saves Creighton approximately $100,000 annually.